TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 - The ENC28J60 Ethernet module will be used with the Arduino Mega 2560 since the board does not have a native Ethernet port.
 This module allows the Arduino to establish a reliable wired Ethernet connection for communication, enabling the robot to receive position controls and send telemetry data over the network.
 The ENC28J60’s low power consumption and compatibility with the Arduino make it a suitable choice for this application.

 ## **Drive train/motors**
-- Two SD1 24V 75W motors each capable of running at 6500 rpm and with a continuous torque of 0.11 N-m will be used to move the drivetrain of CirceBot.
+- Two SD1 24V 75W motors each capable of running at 6500 rpm and with a continuous torque of 0.11 N-m will be used to move the drivetrain of CirceBot[4].
 This motor was chosen due to meeting the power consumption listed in the drivetrain portion of the Power System section above.
 This is the best estimate possible given the current understanding.
 - The motors have a length of 119 mm, a width of 64 mm, and a height of 90.8 mm.
 - Each motor weighs 1.22 kg resulting in a total weight of 2.44 kg.
 - The microcontroller will communicate to the motors the speeds and torque needed to follow the designated path.